MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 There are 48 combinatorial ways of assigning coordinate frame axes (assign right/left, up/down, and forward/backward to x, y, z, which is $6 \times 4 \times 2$), and it seems as if our disciplines give their best in trying to use all of them.
 Unfortunately, this means there are $48\times47=2556$ ways of converting between coordinate frames, and each of them is dangerously close to a bug.
-As if that were not enough, words like extrinsics or pose matrix are used in different meanings, adding to the confusion that inherently surrounds transforms and rotations.
+As if that were not enough, words like extrinsics or pose matrix are used with different meanings, adding to the confusion that inherently surrounds transforms and rotations.
 My coordinate frame convention conversion tool (https://mkari.de/coord-converter/) simplifies this process radically.
 In this blog post, I discuss the underlying background of transforms, the 'manual' process of performing point and especially rotation conversions, and the tasks that typically follow or are associated with them.